 One chemical–free way to deal with insect pests is to physically remove them from plants.
 As is typical of farming in general, organic pest control sometimes requires ingenuity.
 One practitioner, Ken Waters, has invented a handy tool to help with insect removal: the Super Dooper Beetle Scooper.
 The website also contains a variety of interesting current and past experiments with techniques, tools and organic inputs.

 Healthy Soil, Fewer Pests

 Michael Bomford, from Kentucky State University’s Organic Agriculture Working Group, makes the connection between supporting soil health and combating insects and weeds.
 Tillage, crop rotation, and other soil management methods can also help build strong plants and suppress pests.
 See Bomford's PowerPoint presentation.

 Insect Management for Organic Farms

-Ecological system approaches, “therapeutic” approaches, and Integrated Pest Management are all described in this presentation by Kim Stoner of Cornell University’s CT Agricultural Experiment Station.
+Ecological system approaches, “therapeutic” approaches, and Integrated Pest Management are all described in this presentation by Kim Stoner of Connecticut Agricultural Experiment Station.
 Find proceedings of a 1998 farmer/scientist conference coordinated by Dr. Stoner at “Alternatives to Insecticides for Managing Vegetable Insects.”

 Insect Pest Management in Vegetable Crops

 ATTRA’s document library is an invaluable resource for organic farmers, both new and experienced.
-The Guide: Insect Pest Management in Vegetable Crops describes the ins and outs of marketing organic grain.
-This report from UC Davis’ Vegetable Research and Information Center, outlines the steps a farmer should take before planting in order to be assured of the least possible pests.
+The Guide: Insect Pest Management in Vegetable Crops from UC Davis’ Vegetable Research and Information Center, outlines the steps a farmer should take before planting in order to be assured of the least possible pests.

 ATTRA's Pest Management